 - Building an e-business network for all industries by supporting B2B network implementation, digitalization of major industrial complexes,

 - Globalization of e-commerce by focusing on international e-trade networks with other countries like Japan or countries from Asia or Europe and building an online Silk Road.

-The two phased plan of South Korea is building a knowledge and information based society which is integrated with the online field in every aspect of the country.
+The two-phased plan of South Korea is building knowledge and information based society which is integrated with the online field in every aspect of the country.
 The plan focuses on those aspects such as building an advanced government, land, economy, society and life through e-businesses, robots, environmental technologies.

-The detailed plan and strategic development of South Korea is bringing a long term success on a global scale.
+The detailed plan and strategic development of South Korea are bringing a long term success on a global scale.
 The e-commerce strategy is an important part of this plan and as long as it can create a cycle in the “blue ocean” it will continue being successful.
-Korea is the 6th largest e-commerce market in the world and it has a very strong and well integrated R&D base.
+Korea is the 6th largest e-commerce market in the world and it has a very strong and well-integrated R&D base.

 Korea has great potential in terms of its plans and the execution of the plans.
 South Korea has the chance to become an e-business hub and the Silk Road of e-commerce business.
-The country’s advanced vision and forward thinking policies separates it from the other countries.
+The country’s advanced vision and forward thinking policies separate it from other countries.

 Unfortunately, the weaknesses of South Korea may create a threat to these plans also.
 These weaknesses are mainly:

 - Limited alliance building capability